Lutetium: Chemical properties and compounds

-Lutetium's compounds always contain the element in the oxidation state +3.
-Aqueous solutions of most lutetium salts are colorless and form white crystalline solids upon drying, with the common exception of the iodide.
+Lutetium's compounds almost always contain the element in the +3 oxidation state.
+Aqueous solutions of most lutetium salts are colorless and form white crystalline solids upon drying, with the common exception of the iodide, which is brown.
 The soluble salts, such as nitrate, sulfate and acetate form hydrates upon crystallization.
 The oxide, hydroxide, fluoride, carbonate, phosphate and oxalate are insoluble in water.

 Lutetium metal is slightly unstable in air at standard conditions, but it burns readily at 150 °C to form lutetium oxide.
 The resulting compound is known to absorb water and carbon dioxide, and it may be used to remove vapors of these compounds from closed atmospheres.
 Similar observations are made during reaction between lutetium and water (slow when cold and fast when hot); lutetium hydroxide is formed in the reaction.
 Lutetium metal is known to react with the four lightest halogens to form trihalides; except the fluoride they are soluble in water.

 Lutetium dissolves readily in weak acids and dilute sulfuric acid to form solutions containing the colorless lutetium ions, which are coordinated by between seven and nine water molecules, the average being [Lu(H2O)8.2](3+).